What Documents Do I Need for a Job Interview

 Be Transparent and Proactive

-If you anticipate a missing document (e.g., your license is in progress), present proof of application or a timeline.
-Share expected completion dates and, where possible, interim evidence of competence (course completion certificates, supervisor references, or performance metrics).
+If you anticipate a missing document (e.g., your licence is in progress): present proof of application or a timeline.
+Share expected completion dates and, if possible, interim evidence of competence (course completion certificates, supervisor references or performance metrics).

 Substitute with Performance Evidence